jventures-jdn/jnsjs/README.md

 For dockerfile, we use bookworm node to reduce the image size

+Additionally, the environment variables must also be manually defined on Google's Cloud Run

 ### Preparing image commands
 ```bash
 docker build -t [HOSTNAME]/[PROJECT_ID]/[IMAGE] .